The wild life of billionaire Twitter CEO Jack Dorsey, who eats one meal a day, dates models, and might be ousted by activist investors (TWTR)

 Tweets about this

-Aurélien The wild life of billionaire Twitter CEO Jack Dorsey, who eats one meal a day, dates models, and might b... https://t.co/X5UoNz1XfH #tech24 minutes ago

-Adagogo https://t.co/Ro4zFzjCXk - The wild life of billionaire Twitter CEO Jack Dorsey, who eats one meal a day, dates mode… https://t.co/EwxRXympJR 24 minutes ago

-Realtor Mailer RT @jazzdrummer420: The wild life of billionaire Twitter CEO Jack Dorsey, who eats one meal a day, dates models, and might be ousted by act… 31 minutes ago
+Jerry Whitney The wild life of billionaire Twitter CEO Jack Dorsey, who eats one meal a day, dates models, and might be ousted by… https://t.co/fYURJycgsF 2 days ago

-Jazz Drummer The wild life of billionaire Twitter CEO Jack Dorsey, who eats one meal a day, dates models, and might be ousted by… https://t.co/2RqgSgvtp9 32 minutes ago
+A Fair Exchange The wild life of billionaire Twitter CEO Jack Dorsey, who eats one meal a day, dates models, and might be ousted by… https://t.co/NdnL87zgXv 2 days ago

-Ankit Chauhan RT SAI: The wild life of billionaire Twitter CEO Jack Dorsey, who eats one meal a day, dates models, and might be o… https://t.co/gi1uWfr9UQ 32 minutes ago